grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-Arrival-Rate-Exercises.md

 }
 ```

 Our "basic" script is a little more complicated than most of our previous examples.
-This is due to need to define `stages` in addition to the `executor` itself.
+This is due to the need to define `stages` in addition to the `executor` itself.
 At least a single _stage_ is required, each of which must include a `target` and `duration`.
 In this case, `target` represents the desired _iteration rate_ to be achieved by the end of the `duration` within the `stage`.
 Let's defer the discussion of the required `preAllocatedVUs` for the moment until we get our initial test execution completed.

 ### Initial test run